 ETOH abuse can lead to alcohol addiction.
-This can have many potential symptoms, including:
+Symptoms of ETOH addiction include:

-ETOH substance abuse in the form of heavy drinking can lead to alcohol use disorder (AUD) and many other dangers, including:
+ETOH substance abuse in the form of heavy drinking can lead to alcohol use disorder (AUD).
+This can lead to many adverse health effects.

 Alcoholism is a serious medical issue.
 It often requires addiction treatment and medically supervised detox programs to stop using alcohol without debilitating withdrawal symptoms.